-Choosing between a fixed-rate and an adjustable-rate -- also known as floating-rate -- mortgage is all about how much risk you are wiling to take on.
+Choosing between a fixed-rate and an adjustable-rate — also known as floating-rate — mortgage is all about how much risk you are willing to take on.
 Since lenders incur less risk with an adjustable-rate mortgage, they may go all out to make that type of loan as appealing to you as possible.
 Do your homework before taking on this type of loan to avoid finding yourself in an impossible financial situation down the road.

 Fixed Interest Rates

-Most first-time home buyers choose the stability of fixed-rate mortgages, according to government-sponsored Freddie Mac.
+Most first-time home buyers choose the stability of fixed-rate mortgages.
 With this type of mortgage, the lender sets an interest rate that does not change throughout the life of the loan.

 Adjustable Interest Rates